wustl-oncology/immuno_lsf_wdl_compute1/README.md

 ```

 ### Directory setup
-The setup of your directory should look something like this (the pipeline does not assume strict structure for the `raw_data`, as long as all paths are correct in the yaml files):
+The script to launch the pipeline `run_immuno_compute1.sh` depends strongly on the structure of the following directory setup (except for `raw data`, paths to your raw data is set in the `yamls`).
+The setup of your directory should look something like this:
 ```
 hcc1395_immuno_analysis_directory/
 │